practicalli/neovim/docs/termux/setup.md

 `source ~/.profile` to load the environment variables into the shell, or exit Termux and restart.

-> #### Hint::nano editor installed by default
+!!!
+Hint "nano editor installed by default"
-> `nano` editor is used to edit the commands as the package is installed by default in termux. `vim`, `neovim`, `emacs` or any other Linux command line editor can be used if the package is first installed.
+    `nano` editor is used to edit the commands as the package is installed by default in termux. `vim`, `neovim`, `emacs` or any other Linux command line editor can be used if the package is first installed.
 Termux will list packages to install when trying to run a command that is from a package not yet installed.

 ## Tools to download binaries and configuration